 By the sound received it was possible to determine the type of engine and the direction in which the vessel using the engine lay.

 In contrast with the slow, defensive nature of the Motor Launches were the Coastal Motor Boats, known as CMBs.
 In mid-1915 the ship building firm of Thornycroft submitted a plan for a small fast motor boat capable of carrying a torpedo.
-Three naval officers were seconded to Thornycrofts to assist in developing the design which had to be as light as possible, no more than 30 foot long, capable of being carried in davits on a light cruiser and with a speed of not less than 30 knots.
+Three naval officers were seconded to Thornycrofts to assist in developing the design which had to be as light as possible, no more than 30 foot long, capable of being carried in davits (lifting and launch system), on a light cruiser and with a speed of not less than 30 knots.

 It was quickly realised that launching the 14 inch torpedo by dropping gear was not practical, however an alternative of launching the weapon, tail first, over the stern seemed possible.
 It was essential, however that the boat be going at about the same speed as the torpedo, in order that it could be steered clear of the torpedo’s track.
 Following successful trials and completion of the design, orders were placed for 12 boats in January 1916, the first three being completed in April.
 These were 40 foot long and secrecy was such that they were built on an island in the Thames with trials being conducted at night.
 The total crew comprised just two officers.
 The first vessels had a top speed of just under 25 knots, however later boats were able to achieve around 37 knots.
 Fifty-two of these boats were built.

 While this boat was being developed Thornycrofts were designing a larger vessel capable of carrying two torpedoes.
 After trials this 55 foot boat was accepted for service in mid-1916, although the torpedo outfit had been reduced to one, with four depth charges replacing the other torpedo.
-There were several variant of the basic design, officially distinguished by letter suffixes, 72 boats being built.
+There were several variants of the basic design, officially distinguished by letter suffixes, 72 boats were built.
 Depending on the type of engines, they were capable of speeds between 35 and 41 knots.
 The 55 footers had a crew of two officers, two motor mechanics and a wireless operator.

 Despite their obvious offensive capabilities the primary function of the CMBs was anti-submarine.
 For this function they were based at Dover, Portland and Portsmouth and later at Dunkirk.